mhsamavatian/DAP/README.md

 pip install keras_self_attention
 pip install scikit-learn==0.20.0
 ```
-Please note that you may choose to use other versions of `tensorflow` and/or `keras`, but make that they are compatible.
+Please note that you may choose to use other versions of `tensorflow` and/or `keras`, but make sure that they are compatible.

 ## How to Run the Code?
 All implementations are in `python`, with deep learning models developed in `Keras` using `Tensorflow` as backend.
 For non-deep learning baselines (i.e., LR and GBC) you can run codes on CPU machines.
 But for deep-learning models, we recommend using GPU machines to speed-up the process.